mmillmor/geo_home/README.md

 After downloading the Geo Home integration into HACS, remember to install it by navigating to Settings -> Devices & services -> Add integration, then select "Geo Home".
 You will be prompted for a username and password.
 Enter the ones you created from the app.
 This will create Gas and Electricity sensors, tracking the lifetime energy usage of your meters.
+If you get a 401 error, you may have entered the wrong credentials, or your account may be blocked for remote access.
+Unfortunately there is nothing we can do to resolve that.

 ## Energy Dashboard Configuration